-The idea for a Senior Center was first conceived in 1972 by two groups of individuals in Stephenson County who were aware and concerned about the issues of aging in the community.
+The idea for a senior center was first conceived in 1972 by two groups of individuals in Stephenson County, who were aware and concerned about the issues of aging in the community.
 Members of Grace Episcopal Church in cooperation with the Northwestern Illinois Area Agency on Aging (NIAAA) conducted a survey in the Freeport area to determine the primary problems facing local older adults.

-Those who conducted the survey and others soon formed the Stephenson County Council for Aging (now dissolved), whose purpose it was to make the public aware of senior citizen needs and to encourage local organizations to meet those needs.
+Those who conducted the survey and others soon formed the Stephenson County Council for Aging (now dissolved), whose purpose was to make the public aware of senior citizen needs and to encourage local organizations to meet those needs.
 With grant funds written by the Freeport Area Council of Churches (FACC), the Center was born in July 1973.

 First named the Senior Citizen’s Center for Stephenson County, the facility was located at the First United Methodist Church on Stephenson Street in Freeport.
-The staff consisted of one director, Nancy Mindrup, and one social worker.
+The staff consisted of one director Nancy Mindrup and one social worker.
 Mr. Lynn Feaver replaced Nancy Mindrup as the second director.

-Highlights of Center progress:
+Highlights of the Senior Resource Center progress:

 - May 1973 – 12-passenger van donated for transportation of seniors.